How is RC helicopter lift generated and controlled?

 It might seem you could just use a flat board for a wing and just angle it upwards to get lift, but there would be so much drag and turbulence produced, the lift would be minimal for the amount of power that is being used.

 In fact you could keep adding more and more power and the only result would be more and more turbulence and drag acting against the lift produced.
-Airfoils on the other hand are very efficient at creating lift with limited drag and turbulence - that's why they are used.
+Airfoils on the other hand are very efficient at creating lift with limited drag and turbulence.

 Here is our RC helicopter pitch gauge now showing a negative pitch angle of about -9 degrees.
 Because this is a symmetrical rotor blade, if the helicopter was upside down, the rotor would actually be creating lift allowing the heli to fly or hover upside down.